About This Guide

 Get a FREE ebook by joining our mailing list today!
 Plus, receive recommendations for your next Book Club read.

 includes an introduction, discussion questions, and ideas for enhancing your book club.
 The suggested questions are intended to help your reading group find new and interesting angles and topics for your discussion.
 We hope that these ideas will enrich your conversation and increase your enjoyment of the book.
 Introduction

 , who shares stories about his adventures with them—his travels, bird watching, his home in Denmark, and life on board the ship.
 Isla is struggling to learn what truly matters and who to trust, and this modern Viking is searching to understand his past and find a place in this world for himself.
 Though their time together is short, it’s enough to change the course of both their lives.
 And what they give each other might mean they can both eventually find their way home.

 ), Favel Parrett delivers a stunningly beautiful novel about the bond forged between two unlikely and unforgettable strangers.
+Topics & Questions For Discussion

 1. Explain the significance of the title of the book.
 Did your interpretation of the title change as you read?
 In what ways and why?

 2. Despite the title of this work, there is a prevalence of light throughout the text, with numerous descriptions of the sunrise, a mention of Bo’s island always in full light, and even pastries that, to Isla, taste “like sunshine.”
 What does the sunlight represent to Bo and Isla?